GabrieleGiuseppini/Floating-Sandbox/README.md

 # Floating Sandbox
-A two-dimensional particle system in C++, simulating physical bodies floating in water and sinking.
+A two-dimensional physics simulation written in C++.

 # Overview
-This game is a realistic two-dimensional particle system, which uses mass-spring networks to simulate rigid bodies (such as ships) floating in water and exchanging heat with their surroundings.
-You can punch holes in an object, slice it, apply forces and heat to it, set it on fire, and smash it with bomb explosions.
-Once water starts rushing inside the object, it will start sinking and, if you're lucky enough, it will start breaking up!
+Floating Sandbox is a realistic 2D physics simulator.
+It is essentially a particle system that uses mass-spring networks to simulate rigid bodies, with added thermodynamics, fluid dynamics, and basic electrotechnics.
+The simulation is mostly focused around ships floating on water, but you can build any kind of object using the integrated ShipBuilder and a database of over 1,000 different materials.
+Once you build an object you can punch holes into it, slice it, apply forces and heat, set it on fire, smash it with bomb explosions - anything you want.
+And when it starts sinking, you can watch it slowly dive its way into the abyss, where it will rot for eternity!

 <img src="https://i.imgur.com/c8fTsgY.png">

 The game is really a generic physics simulator that can be used to simulate just about any 2D floating rigid body under stress.

 As of now the simulator implements the following aspects of physics:
-- Classical mechanics - Hookean laws for springs, impacts
+- Classical mechanics - Hooke's law of springs, impacts with rigid surfaces, thrust from engines
 - Thermodynamics - heat transfer, dissipation, combustion
 - Fluid dynamics - buoyancy, drag, hydrostatic and atmospheric pressure, wind
 - Basic electrotechnics - conductivity